bibanez/hondt/README.md

 # hondt
-Simple one-page implementation of the D'Hondt method
+Simple console implementation of the D'Hondt method.
+One page of code.